 After we started considering a different concept for our roof it sparked a conversation about the roof being the element that would have to change and adapt to various climates.
 Then we had to think about transportability.
 How would the roof be constructed and brought on to site?
 One of the two methods we discussed was having the roof pre-built and transported to the site where it would be attached to columns and footings on-site.
 Then, modular panels would be latched on to the columns, making the walls.
 However, in this method, a crane would have to be used to transport the roof making it expensive, so we ruled it out.

-The other method is insulating the modular volumes where they are independent from the roof and each other then put them under the roof’s shadow.
+The other method is insulating the modular volumes where they are independent from the roof and each other and then, put them under the roof’s shadow.
 We discussed that the roof could be a shed roof that could be mounted to the independent volumes on-site using an attachable structural system.
 These volumes would be standard and roof would be different depending on climate.
 Part of the roof could be adjustable to maximize the sun angle of the region for passive cooling and heating.
 My partner and I are excited to develop this idea further.